tbrlpld/100-days-of-code/log.md

 So far only created the database models.
 The navigating the starter and database modelling took quite some time.

-Tomrrow I need to add the authentication, create the routes, views and the template for user interaction.
+Tomorrow I need to add the authentication, create the routes, views and the template for user interaction.

 ### Thoughts
 The cookiecutter starter also included Alembic, which I haven't used before.